djipco/surface-scanmeister/README.md

 node tools/setup
 ```

-It checks the environment, makes sure the project command-line tools are executable, then shows a
+It checks the environment, makes sure the project command-line tools are executable, then shows the
-menu of setup actions.
-Pick a single action by number, choose `A` to run all actions, or choose `Q`
+`ScanMeister Setup Menu`.
+Completed actions are marked with a checkmark.
+Pick a single action by
+number, choose `A` to run all actions, or choose `Q` to quit.
+Each action asks before making changes
-to quit.
-Each action asks before making changes and verifies the result afterward.
+and verifies the result afterward.

 After that automatic preparation, this also works: